OrakomoRi/CompareVersions/README.md

 - Build metadata identifiers are available after '+' ```(plus)``` sign

-- Version MAY NOT contain pre-release or metadata identifiers, buy it MAY contain one or both of them
+- A version MAY NOT contain pre-release or metadata identifiers, but it MAY contain either one of them or both simultaneously.

 - If the initial letters of two prereleases of versions are the same then the version with the most characters will be greater.

+- If one version contains build metadata and the other does not, and both versions have the same MAJOR.MINOR.PATCH, and they have no pre-releases or their pre-releases are the same, these versions are considered equal

 ### Examples